 Damages That Can Result

 While there have been situations in the past where students have been physically harmed, the types of damages that could be pursued in a Florida personal injury lawsuit based on allegations of sexual abuse tend to move towards the damage that’s done in terms of the minor’s psyche or emotional health.
-Typically, these damages are laid out as pain and suffering and/or emotional distress, and experienced Florida sexual abuse lawyers who have handled these cases in the past will be able to quantify the amounts needed to properly compensate the victim.
+Typically, these damages are laid out as pain and suffering and/or emotional distress and experienced Florida sexual abuse lawyers who have handled these cases in the past will be able to quantify the amounts needed to properly compensate the victim.

 How Florida Sexual Abuse Lawyers Can Help

 If your child has been subjected to sexual advances or been involved in sexual conduct with a teacher, it’s likely that a Florida personal injury claim could be filed.
 This is true even if the sexual conduct was consensual, as the law does not recognize a minor’s ability to consent to these acts until he or she reaches the age of majority.
-If your child has been harmed, contact the Florida sexual abuse lawyers at Bernstein & Maryanoff today to schedule a free initial consultation.
+If your child has been harmed, contact the Miami sexual abuse lawyers at Bernstein & Maryanoff today to schedule a free initial consultation.

 Additional Sexual Abuse and Assault Resources

 - What to Do If You Are a Sexual Assault Victim